Author: uku

 If you haven’t used these moves in EPIC before, then we hope that you can try these out soon and find them useful.
 Feel free to ask us, if you need any further guidance!

-Overcoming DiSC Sales Objections
+Overcoming DiSC Sales Objection

 Sales objections are the reasons why your prospects can’t or won’t buy your service.
 Some prospects will tell you they don’t need your service.
 Others will think they don’t trust your company.
 Maybe they don’t have room for your service in their budget.